-SIGNIFICANT IMPACT LESS THAN SIGNIFICANT IMPACT WITH MITIGATION LESS THAN SIGNIFICANT IMPACT NO IMPACT in fo (re Code section 4526); it will not result in the loss of forest land or conversion of forest land to non-forest use, nor will it involve other changes in the existing environment which, due to their location or nature, could result in conversion of forest land to non-forest use.
-The Project could result in conversion of farmland to future non-agricultural use (residential, commercial, or industrial); however, no development proposals are part of this Community Plan.
-There will be no impact to these resources $a) - e$ ).
-3. AII R QUALITY ere available, the significance criteria es ution control district may be relied upor a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
-Analy ysis:
+SIGNIFICANT IMPACT LESS THAN SIGNIFICANT IMPACT WITH MITIGATION LESS THAN SIGNIFICANT IMPACT NO IMPACT 3.
+AII R QUALITY ere available, the significance criteria es lution control district may be relied upo a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes A d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?

-As noted previously, the Project is the proposed Plainview Community Plan and no development proposals are being considered at this time.
-The Plan is being prepared to accommodate a growth rate of 1.3% (consistent with the Tulare County General Plan).
-Also, the Project does not include expansion of the Urban Development Boundary (UDB) at this time.
+As noted previously, the Project is the Woodville Community Plan and no development proposals are being considered at this time.
+The update is being prepared to accommodate a growth rate of 1.3% (consistent with the Tulare County General Plan).
+Also, the Project includes a proposed Urban Development Boundary (UDB) 604 acres.